MarzioHr/SSA_Project/README.md

 ssa-project:device
 ```

-By running the “run” command multiple times on the same image, you can spin up multiple containers for the same category.
+By executing the “run” command multiple times on the same image, you can spin up multiple containers for the same category.
 This makes sense for when you want to test multiple devices running on the same network and all communicating with a single controller.

 ## APPENDIX D: Project Testing
 ### Quality Assurance
-Throughout the project, three levels of testing were utilised to ensure quality and functional integrity of the system:
+Throughout the project, three levels of testing were utilised to ensure the quality and functional integrity of the system:
 - **Unit Testing**
 - **Continuous Review via Linters**
 - **Functional Test Plan (End-to-End)**

 A unit test is a way of testing a unit - the smallest piece of code that can be logically isolated in a system.
 In most programming languages, that is a function, a subroutine, a method or property.
-In the Smart Home System, this would mean the outputs of the various functions are tested to confirm that they fulfill expectations in terms of typing and values.
+In the Smart Home System, this would mean the outputs of the various functions are tested to confirm that they fulfil expectations in terms of typing and values.
 Ideally, for the complete system implementation, a framework such as "unittest" or "Robot" could be used to create automated test cases that verify the outputs on-demand.
 For instance, whenever a major code update is pushed, the unit tests could then be run before merging the code to confirm that previous functions are not affected by the update.

 In the case of the proof-of-concept implementation, we have instead opted to go with print-based unit tests due to the tight timeline.
 While developing and adjusting code, print statements were used to verify the outputs of functions and ensure that the individual units of the System are working as expected.

 Continuous Source Code review is done to ensure the structure, style, complexity, syntax, and security aspect of the source code as a whole is guaranteed.
 This can be done with the help of static code analysis tools called Linters.
 For this project, we decided to go with two different Linters to cover most bases:

 **Pylint** for checking the syntax, complexity, styling and referencing of the code basis.

 **Bandit** for checking security due to its capability of flagging vulnerabilities and their severeness.

-By following the Pylint feedback, we quickly raised our initial code score from around 6 to 9+ / 10 points for both the client and device modules.
-The only remaining issue were unused arguments which were set by the on_connect() function from Paho MQTT and our Thermometer device class being very slim (only PoC) and thus having too few public methods to call.
+By following the Pylint feedback, we raised our initial code score from around 6 to 9+ / 10 points for both the client and device modules.
+The only remaining issue was unused arguments which were set by the on_connect() function from Paho MQTT and our Thermometer device class being very slim (only PoC) and thus having too few public methods to call.

 ![Pylint Final Score for Source Code](https://i.imgur.com/8EnPo1H.png)